 How do Stem Cell work for tissue repair? – Direct Differentiation and Paracrine Effect

 Once the stem cells have traveled to the injury site, they may start their regenerative action by acting through two different mechanisms: they may undergo direct differentiation in order to to directly replace the injured cells or they may also promote tissue regeneration through the Paracrine Effect.

 So what is the paracrine effect ?
 In stem cell science, it can be defined by the process in which the stem cells release factors that act as signals for surrounding cells, and force them to change their behavior to initiate the regeneration process.
 During that process, stem cells do not contribute to tissue renewal though direct differentiation.

 Why is the paracrine effect so important?

-In a large amount of studies about transplantation of stem cells from donors, researchers observed that patient damaged tissues were repaired after stem cell transplant.
+In a large amount of studies about stem cell transplants, researchers observed that damaged patient tissues were repaired after stem cell transplant from donor.
 However, after analyzing the newly generated tissues it has been observed that donor cells were absent.
-Scientists were then able to demonstrate that the donor stem cells were secreting factors that triggered the patient's own cells to repair the tissue themselves.
+Scientists were then able to demonstrate that the donor stem cells were secreting factors that triggered the patient’s own cells to repair the tissue themselves.
 It has been demonstrated that most of the regeneration process was accomplished through paracrine signaling and not through direct differentiation.